sudheernambiar/Terraform-workspace-explained/README.md

 datasource.tf  output.tf  README.md  variables.tf  vpc.tf
 ```
 ### Creation of .tfvars
-.tfvars or terraform varriables are used to overide the current values of variables.
-This will automatically replcaes the values in execution, however there wont be any change in the file.
+.tfvars or terraform variables are used to override the current values of variables.
+This will automatically replaces the values in execution, however there won’t be any change in the file.

 current variable file.
 ```
-[root@ip-172-31-41-66 Terrafom-vpc-ec2-modulebased]# cat variables.tf
+$ cat variables.tf
 variable "cidr_block" {
     default = "172.21.0.0/16"
 }